camomile-project/mediaeval/proposal/README.md

 Third sentence: How is the ￼task evaluated?
 ```
 -->

-Given raw TV broadcasts, each shot must be automatically tagged with the name of people both audible and visible.
-The list of people is not known *a priori* and their names must be discovered in an unsupervised way from text overlay or speech transcripts.
-The task will be evaluated on the extended REPERE corpus using standard information retrieval metrics based on *a posteriori* collaborative annotation of the corpus.
+Given raw TV broadcasts, each shot must be automatically tagged with the name(s) of people who can be both seen as well as heard in the shot.
+The list of people is not known a priori and their names must be discovered in an unsupervised way from provided text overlay or speech transcripts.
+The task will be evaluated on a new French corpus (provided by INA) and the AGORA Catalan corpus, using standard information retrieval metrics based on a posteriori collaborative annotation of the corpus

 ## Task organization team

 The Laboratoire d'Informatique pour la Mécanique et les Sciences de l'Ingénieur (LIMSI, French for Computer Science Laboratory for Mechanics and Engineering Sciences) is a CNRS laboratory with strong experience in evaluation campaigns as a participant (NIST SRE, NIST TRECVid, REPERE) and metadata provider (NIST TRECVid, MediaEval).
 LIMSI is currently coordinating the CAMOMILE project (Collaborative Annotation of multi-MOdal, MultI-Lingual and multi-mEdia documents) whose collaborative annotation framework will facilitate the organisation of the proposed task.

-TO BE CONFIRMED: The Laboratoire National de métrologie et d'Essais (LNE, French for National Laboratory of Metrology and Testing) is a French reference laboratory responsible for carrying out measurement and testing products of all kinds for their certification for placing them on the market.
+The Laboratoire National de métrologie et d'Essais (LNE, French for National Laboratory of Metrology and Testing) is a French reference laboratory responsible for carrying out measurement and testing products of all kinds for their certification for placing them on the market.
 LNE was responsible for the evaluation of the REPERE challenge and will advise the core organization team on several technical aspects of the evaluation campaign (*e.g.* protocols or metrics)

-TO BE CONFIRMED: The Institut National de l'Audiovisuel (INA, French for National Audiovisual Institute) is a repository of all French radio and television audiovisual archives.
+The Institut National de l'Audiovisuel (INA, French for National Audiovisual Institute) is a repository of all French radio and television audiovisual archives.
 It will serve both as a content provider and advise the core organization team from an archivist point of view.

 ## Survey questions